gc-victor/reactive-component/README.md

 Custom binding handlers allow you to extend the component's binding capabilities with your own custom logic.
 This powerful feature enables specialized DOM updates based on state changes.

 1. Handler Definition
-   - Register custom handlers by overriding `customBindingHandlers`
+   - Register custom handlers using `$customBindingHandlers`
-   - Return mapping of binding types to handler functions
+   - Assign handler functions for each binding type
    - Access element and value details for fine-grained control

 2. Handler Execution
    - Automatically called when bound state changes
-   - Receives formatted and raw state values
+   - Receives element and raw state values
    - Full access to elements for direct DOM manipulation

 3. Integration with State System